TheRoddyWMS/Roddy/README.md

 # Changelist

+- Change the behaviour of file access rights setting:

+    - Only output one error message instead of many

+    - Test on startup if access right setting is possible and disable the feature by setting outputAllowAccessRightsModification to false

 - Setting the location of .roddyExecutionDirectory is possible.
   Set RODDY_EXECUTION_DIRECTORY to a (valid) path of your choice in your configuration files.
   The normal behaviour stays, which is to setup this directory in the project output folder.